 What happens after I file my Notification?

-The Tribunal Executive Director will review the Notification to make sure that necessary information has been provided:
+Tribunal staff will review your Notification to make sure that necessary information has been provided such as:

 A copy of the Notification is sent to the person(s) or agency listed as the Respondent in the Notification.
 The Respondent has the right to reply to a Notification.